mayraW7/mayraW7/README.md

 Through practical projects, I worked with **front-end and back-end development, databases, API integration, libraries, version control and modern development tools**.

-That experience taught me much more than how to write code — it strengthened my **programming logic, problem-solving, analytical thinking and understanding of how applications communicate behind the scenes**.
+That experience taught me much more than how to write code, it strengthened my **programming logic, problem-solving, analytical thinking and understanding of how applications communicate behind the scenes**.

 Now I'm taking that knowledge with me into cybersecurity. 🚀